khueue/ducc/report/ass4/report_ass4.md

 In the above enumeration, `Size` is the size requirement of the data type, so the size of char would be `byte` and the size of int would be ´long´.
-`Offset` is the offset of the array from the enclosing functions FP.
+`Offset` is the offset of the array from the enclosing function's FP.

 ## RTL